Curriculum and Instruction Policy

 - "The best thing is how the teacher helps us, we are divided by group, and each group is helped in the most necessary way."

-8 To better understand the role of the CCRSAE in these standards, ESOL teachers will benefit from reading the following CCRSAE sections: Introduction (pp. 1–3), Instructional Shifts for ELA/Literacy (pp. 9–11), Instructional Shifts for Mathematics, and Standards for Mathematical Practice (pp. 44–50), Appendix B, Connections Between the Standards (pp. 95–97), Appendix C: Rationales for the Selection of the Common Core (pp. 105–110), and Appendix D: Understanding Text Complexity (pp. 117–118).
+8 To better understand the role of the CCRSAE in these standards, ESOL teachers will benefit from reading the following CCRSAE sections: Introduction (pp. 1–3), Instructional Shifts for ELA/Literacy (pp. 9–11), Instructional Shifts for Mathematics, and Standards for Mathematical Practice (pp. 44–50), Appendix B, Connections Between the Standards (pp. 95–97), and Appendix D: Understanding Text Complexity (pp. 117–118).

 9 For English language learners receiving mathematics instruction.